Dofus-Currency/swf-buffer/README.md

 ## <a name='overview'>Overview</a>

-Simple node module for reading swf-buffer help reading SWF Data Types.
+Simple node module for reading SWF Data Types.

 ## <a name='credits'>Credits</a>